Skip to content

 Figure 13: CMD VFSM

-The output is always same as the input.
-The system is triggered any time a command was send, also when the same command was repeated.
+The output is always the same as the input.
+The system is triggered any time a command is sent, also when the same command is repeated.
 A command is represented by a number.
 The value 0 is reserved for the clear action and must not be used for other control purposes.

 The CMD VFSM is used in communication between state machines in a master-slave model: